magmukendi/my100daysOfCode.v.2/README.md

 The are also some other clauses: such as LIMIT, ORDER BY, GROUP BY,  HAVING, and many more

+What is a foreign key ?

+When our table have a lot of data it becomes messy.
+In order to fix that we need to make new simpler table and use foreign key to reference to them.

 **Thoughts**:
 **Link to work**: